Roses for Missy

 Resilience

 Here, you are resilient.
-We will give you the tools you need to grow through your grief.
+We will provide children with the tools needed to "grow through grief."
 Never be afraid to ask for support.

 Invitation